bruna-genz/library/README.md

 # JavaScript Library

 > In this project we created a library app.
+It has the following fuctionalities:
+- add new books to library;
+- delete books from library;
+- change status of the reading.

 ![screenshot]()